pomdtr/smallweb.run/auth/README.md

 See [Registering a Github App](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) for how to get the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.

 Your app needs to have read access to the user's login, email address and public ssh keys.
-You can request this permission by adding the `user`, `user:email` and `read:public_key` scopes to your Github App.
+You can request this permission by adding the `user` and `user:email` scopes to your Github App.

 Use `https://auth.smallweb.run/github/callback` as the callback URL.